release-engineering/pubtools-quay/docs/source/untag_images.rst

 .. py:module:: pubtools._quay.untag_images

 Entrypoint used for removing tags (images) from Quay.
 The script will refuse to perform the removal if a last reference of an image is to be removed.
 This may be overruled by specifying the --remove-last flag.
-Optionally, an UMB message may be send notifying of the removed image tags.

 CLI reference
 -------------